bbelson2/coro-mc-wwl-code/README.md

 ## Projects

 This repo contains many similar projects to compare performance characteristics using different software environments.
-The projects are listed below
+The projects are listed below.

 | Project | Summary | Technology |
 |---|---|---|